Iwahori Matsumoto presentation for modules of Iwahori fixed functions on symmetric spaces: Iwahori orbits on symmetric spaces

-\begin{proof} The existence is Corollary \ref{2.23} in the present paper.
-It is not stated in \cite{delorm} but as explained in our preliminaries, it is a direct consequence of a main result of that paper.
+\begin{proof}[Proof of Proposition \ref{main lemma}] The existence follows from Corollary \ref{2.23} in the present paper.
+Although this is not stated in \cite{delorm}, as explained in the preliminaries, it is a direct consequence of a main result of that paper.